Italy Puccini Festival small group Tour

 Day 16: Milan

-This morning we take a coach to Cremona.
-We visit a local violin maker.
-We also have entrance to the Stradivari Museum.
+This morning we take a coach to Cremona, where we visit a local violin maker.
+We also visit the Stradivari Museum.

 We return to Milan this evening and enjoy dinner in a local restaurant.